PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Method

 We then render the final image \(I_{res}\) using a warping module and a decoder.
 The warping module estimates a flow field between \(K_{ori}\) and \(K_{d} \), which is applied to the appearance feature \(f_a\).
 Here, \(f_a\) is extracted from the reference image \(I_{ref}\) using an identity encoder.
 The decoder subsequently generates the final image \(I_{res}\) from the warped feature.
 The entire process can be summarized as follows:

-Since we use implicit keypoints as facial representation, we only train LAC and EMC module while keeping the other parameters fixed.
+During the training of the LAC and EMC modules, the parameters of other components are kept fixed, as the implicit keypoints serve as the facial representation.

-\subsection{Lip-audio Alignment Control}
+\subsection{Lip-Audio Alignment Control}

-Our LAC module generates a deformation \(D_l\) to ensure lip synchronization and manage talking-related controls, such as speaking style and the scale of lip movement.
-The module first utilizes input audio to generate synchronized lip movements, followed by an editing module for precise control over the generated results.

-\textbf{Expression Predictor.} To achieve precise lip synchronization, we first employ an expression predictor to understand the general relationship between audio and lip movements.
-Inspired by FaceFormer \cite{fan2022faceformer}, we utilize a style-aware auto-regressive Transformer \cite{vaswani2017attention} to predict expression deformations.
-Each identity in the dataset is represented by a one-hot code, which is then encoded into a style embedding \(e_s\) by style encoder, serving as model's input.
-This ensures that the final results reflect the speaking style of the selected identity.
+\textbf{Style-aware Expression Predictor.} To achieve precise lip synchronization, we first employ an expression predictor to understand the general relationship between audio and lip movements.
+Inspired by FaceFormer~\cite{fan2022faceformer}, we utilize a style-aware auto-regressive Transformer~\cite{vaswani2017attention} to predict expression deformations.
+The style embedding is added to the input of the model alongside the positional embedding, enabling style-conditioned generation.
 Additionally, the auto-regressive nature of the model promotes temporal consistency in the generated outcomes.
-As for audio embedding \(e_a\), unlike existing methods that rely on pretrained ASR models such as Whisper \cite{radford2023robust} or Wav2Vec \cite{schneider2019wav2vec}, we employ a pretrained audio encoder similar to Wav2Lip \cite{prajwal2020lip}.
-This encoder is specifically trained on 2D audio-visual synchronization tasks, ensuring better alignment between audio features and lip movements.
-The expression predictor can formulate as:
+As for audio embedding \(e_a\), unlike existing methods that rely on pretrained ASR models such as Whisper~\cite{radford2023robust}, we pretrain the audio encoder on 2D audio-visual synchronization tasks, ensuring better alignment between audio features and lip movements.
+The model consists of a self‑attention layer to fuse style and motion features, followed by a cross‑attention layer that interacts with audio features.
+Finally, a refinement MLP is applied to adjust the output directly on the implicit keypoints $K_{ori}$ rather than on expression deformations, mitigating the residual entanglement in the implicit representation.
+The expression predictor can be formulated as: